Rafael Nadal's retirement ceremony was based on what he wanted, tennis official says - ExBulletin

 Rafael Nadal's retirement ceremony was based on what he wanted, tennis official says

-MALAGA Rafael Nadal relative quiet farewell ceremony at the Davis Cup was defended on Sunday by the head of the International Tennis Federation, as dictated by the 22-time Grand Slam champion wishes.
+MALAGA, Spain (AP) Rafael Nadal is relative quiet farewell ceremony at the Davis Cup was defended on Sunday by the head of the International Tennis Federation, as dictated by the 22-time Grand Slam champion wishes.

 Rafa is a great player and has a tennis legacy that he will leave behind, inspiring millions of players around the world to play tennis and keep playing.
 We thought it was very important to listen to what Rafa wanted and how he wanted to be celebrated.
 That's exactly what we did, said ITF President David Haggerty during a closing press conference at the venue of the Billie Jean King Cup and Davis Cup in southern Spain.